NeneWang/Practice-Algo.Structures.Code/algoexperthtml/system_design.md

  Alerting, imagine that the useful, imagine pass the treshhold into monitoring into slack.
 When there is something and gotten into the purchase errors exceeded the 2 seconds.
  Can go hand in hand, very important when bulding a big system.
 Or also extremely important.

+ ## Pub Sub Pattern
+ As seeen have multiple subscribbers. covering the underlying and to achieve the pub sub.
+Those tools are non-trivial, we want to know that the later characteristics are specialized tools.

+  Re run it.
+Subscribe to the property.
+Didn't subscribe.
+Popular and ability

+ ## MapReduce
+ Processing at dataases, network and machine failures to process efficiently in full tolerant manner.
+Just not easy, tough read, that being said, Spread upon tousand of machines.
+The premise of the data processing tasks.
+Is that it could be reduced and mapped.
+With the conecept .